tholden/dynareOBC/ReadMe.txt

     * NoCubature
       Speeds up DynareOBC by assuming that agents are "surprised" by the existence of the bound.
 At order=1, this is equivalent to a perfect foresight solution to the model.
+    * RetrieveConditionalCovariancesParallelizationCutOff (default: 256)
+      Determines the size of matrix beyond which we parallelize certain loops involved in calculating the covariance of the random variables over which we perform cubature.

 * For controlling accuracy
     * FirstOrderAroundRSS